ABA Data Collection Methods: Types, Examples, and Best Practices

 How to Decide on the Right ABA Data Collection Method

 Selecting the best ABA data collection method depends on several practical factors.
-Many providers look at behavior patterns, therapy goals, and observation settings when choosing the right ABA data collection method for better client outcomes.
+Many providers consider behavior patterns, therapy goals, and observation settings when choosing the right ABA data collection method to improve client outcomes.
 Important factors include:

 Whether the goal is skill development or behavior reduction